Robrowno/django-raceway/README.md

 - Django Summernote - for styling the text boxes in the admin page with a WYSIWYG (what you see is what you get) editor.
 - Django Crispy Forms - for neatly styling form layouts
 - Pillow - A PIL (Python Imaging Library)
+- GMail - for sending real email from gmail to users in production

 #### Python Packages Installed